 You may ask your users to imagine themselves in a particular situation, for example, they are going on holidays and want to make a hotel reservation in a particular city.

 Prepare a list of questions for your users to answer.
 For example:

 Give the user a particular length of time to get a first impression of the webpage, for example 15 seconds only, then ask:

-- What was your first impressions of the webpage?
+- What were your first impressions of the webpage?

-Here as some example questions to ask your user after they have had sufficient time to read your webpage content:
+Here are some example questions to ask your user after they have had sufficient time to read your webpage content:

 - What do you understand the purpose of the webpage to be?
 Was this purpose clear from the beginning?

 - How easy was the content to digest?